COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 The move comes a week earlier than planned, an official said.
 Indonesia's tourism sector, an important part of the country's economy, has been badly hit by the pandemic.

-The confict caused by Russia's invasion of Ukraine could lead to a surge in coronavirus infections there amid wartime conditions, experts say, with a risk that nieghboring countries could also be affected as large number of people fleeing the conflict enter their borders.
+The conflict caused by Russia's invasion of Ukraine could lead to a surge in coronavirus infections there amid wartime conditions, experts say, with a risk that neighboring countries could also be affected as large number of people fleeing the conflict enter their borders.

 In the weeks preceding the war, Ukraine was in the middle of a wave of infections driven by the highly contagious omicron variant, a spokeswoman for the International Federation of Red Cross and Red Crescent Societies (IFRC) said in Geneva.